amyehodge/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

 3. Sorting results according to `ORDER BY`
 4. Displaying requested columns or expressions according to `SELECT`

 When we write queries, SQL dictates the query parts be supplied in a particular order: `SELECT`, `FROM`, `JOIN...ON`, `WHERE`, `GROUP BY`, `ORDER BY`.
 Note that this is not the same order in which the query is executed.
 (We'll get to `JOIN...ON` and `GROUP BY` in a bit.)

-> #### CHALLENGE 9
-> Update your query from Challenge 4 so that weight is displayed in kilograms and rounded to two decimal places.
-Only display results for female animals captured in 1999.
-Order the results alphabetically by the species ID.

 ## <a name="aggregation"></a> Aggregation